hashicorp/vault/website/source/docs/concepts/auth.html.md

 $ vault write sys/auth/my-auth type=userpass
 ```

-This mounts the "userpass" auth method at the path "my-auth".
+This enables the "userpass" auth method at the path "my-auth".
 This
 authentication will be accessible at the path "my-auth".
 Often you will see
 authentications at the same path as their name, but this is not a requirement.